ryancdickson/chromerootprogram/policy.md

 Due to the incorporation of the Baseline Requirements into CA policy documents, incidents may include a prescribed follow-up action, such as revoking impacted certificates within a certain timeframe.
 If the Chrome Root Program Participant does not perform the required follow-up actions, or does not perform them in the expected timeframe, the Chrome Root Program Participant MUST file a secondary incident report describing any certificates involved, the expected timeline to complete any follow-up actions, and what changes they are making to ensure they can meet these requirements consistently in the future.

-#### 5.2 Audit Incident Reports

-For ETSI audits, any non-conformity and/or problem identified over the course of the audit is considered an incident and MUST have an [Audit Incident Report](https://github.com/mozilla/www.ccadb.org/blob/incident_reports/cas/incident-report.md#audit-incident-reports) created in Bugzilla by the Chrome Root Program Participant prior to or within 7 calendar days of the Audit Attestation Letter's issuance date.

-For WebTrust audits, any (1) qualification and/or modified opinion or (2) "other matter" not already publicly disclosed in an incident report, is considered an incident and MUST have an [Audit Incident Report](https://www.ccadb.org/cas/incident-report#audit-incident-reports) created in Bugzilla by the Chrome Root Program Participant prior to or within 7 calendar days of the Assurance Report's issuance date.

-#### 5.3 Communicating with Chrome During Incidents
+#### 5.2 Communicating with Chrome During Incidents

 The Chrome Root Program prioritizes and remains committed to promoting public disclosure and discussion of incidents, as they can affect the whole Web PKI ecosystem, not just Chrome and its users.
-The Chrome Root Program's sole responsibility when responding to incidents is upholding the safety and security of Chrome's users.
+The Chrome Root Program’s sole responsibility when responding to incidents is upholding the safety and security of Chrome’s users.

 As standard practice, the Chrome Root Program does not:

 - discuss ongoing public incident reports privately.
-We believe using information disclosed to the public as the basis for our response is the most transparent and effective way of upholding the security expectations of Chrome's users, while also ensuring the [factors](?tab=t.0#heading=h.cb2mcuk2yig9) that are significant to Chrome are adequately addressed;
+We believe using information disclosed to the public as the basis for our response is the most transparent and effective way of upholding the security expectations of Chrome’s users, while also ensuring the [factors](#51-incident-reports) that are significant to Chrome are adequately addressed;
 - advise on or approve a CA Owner's proposed or planned response to an incident; or
 - offer guarantees of specific outcomes in response to the course of action deemed most appropriate by the CA Owner.

 ### 6. Common CA Database

 The Chrome Root Program relies on the [CCADB](https://ccadb.org/) to identify and maintain up-to-date information for Chrome Root Program Participants and the corresponding PKI hierarchies.

 In some cases, this policy strengthens requirements described in the [CCADB Policy](https://www.ccadb.org/policy).
-In all cases of conflict, this policy MUST take precedence.

 Chrome Root Program Participants MUST:

 1. Follow the requirements defined in the [CCADB Policy](https://www.ccadb.org/policy).
-    - a.
 When a timeline is not defined for a requirement specified within the CCADB Policy, updates MUST be submitted to the CCADB within 14 calendar days of being completed.
-2. Disclose all subordinate CA certificates capable of validating to a certificate included in the Chrome Root Store or associated with a CCADB Root Inclusion Request to the CCADB.
+2. Disclose all subordinate CA certificates capable of validating to a certificate included in the Chrome Root Store or associated with a Root Inclusion Request to the CCADB.
 Disclosure MUST take place within 7 calendar days of issuance and before the subject CA represented in the certificate begins issuing publicly-trusted certificates.
-3. Disclose revocation of all subordinate CA certificates capable of validating to a certificate included in the Chrome Root Store or associated with a CCADB Root Inclusion Request to the CCADB within 7 calendar days of revocation.
+3. Disclose revocation of all subordinate CA certificates capable of validating to a certificate included in the Chrome Root Store or associated with a Root Inclusion Request to the CCADB within 7 calendar days of revocation.
 4. Disclose either the Certificate Revocation List (CRL) Distribution Point or a JSON Array of Partitioned CRLs on root and subordinate CA certificate records in the CCADB within 7 days of the corresponding CA issuing its first certificate.
 This applies to each included CA certificate and each CA certificate chaining up to a certificate included in the Chrome Root Store.

     - a.
 URLs SHOULD be of the "http" scheme (i.e., not "https")